Tafara-N/alx-react/0x05-react_state/README.md

 Add a test to verify that the default state for displayDrawer is false.
 Verify that after calling handleDisplayDrawer, the state should now be true
-Add a test to verify that after calling handleHideDrawer, the state is updated to be false Modify the Notifications component in task_0/dashboard/src/Notifications/Notifications.js:
+Add a test to verify that after calling handleHideDrawer, the state is updated to be false

+**Modify the Notifications component in `task_0/dashboard/src/Notifications/Notifications.js`:**

-Define the propTypes and the defaultProps for the new props When clicking on Your notifications, call handleDisplayDrawer When clicking on the close button, call handleHideDrawer
+- Define the `propTypes` and the `defaultProps` for the new props
+- When clicking on `Your notifications`, call `handleDisplayDrawer`
+- When clicking on the close button, call `handleHideDrawer`

 At this point, after reloading the app, you should be able to show / hide the notifications panel